Now available! Spanish-language forms are now available. Order now!

 - A 7-point Intensity scale and a yes-or-no Problem scale are used on both instruments; a cutoff score that spans all ages is also provided, facilitating longitudinal measurement of treatment progress and evaluation of the long-term effects of treatment.

-- Spanish-language forms are coming soon!
+- Spanish-language forms are now available.
+Order now!

 - The normative sample included children from a range of ethnic and socioeconomic backgrounds, including urban, rural, and suburban environments.
 Norms for chronically ill children and other special populations are also reported.